-I'm head over heels impressed with older women who still hold great appeal when wearing jeans.
-Do you like the way you look in jeans?
+I'm head over heels impressed by older women who still hold great appeal when wearing jeans.
+Do you like the way your Levis or Wranglers feel?
 If you don't, nobody else will either.
 Sometimes, what seems to be a lack of beauty may also be a lack of inspiration.

-Liking yourself is one basis of sex appeal.
+Liking yourself is one basis of a charming look.
 It doesn't mean conceit but reasonable contentment on how you consider your figure and clothes carefully.

-The jeans sex appeal helps you welcome how anything that fits well flatters a woman's figure.
+How to look great in jeans depends on what flatters your figure.
 Don't confuse well-fitting with super-tight.
 If they are obviously tight, it may start to look like you're trying to be a teenager.
 Remember that at 50, it should look like you know better.

 If you choose jeans with a really high waist and peg legs, then you definitely won't look that good.
 Un-tailored denim pants or a baggy look has the tendency to hang off of your figure and appear too loose making you look lousy.

-A good-fitting pair of jeans has a correct rise, the space from the middle of the crotch to the waistband.
+A pretty-fitted pair of jeans has a correct rise, the space from the middle of the crotch to the waistband.
 A proper rise length also gives the right fit in the "seat area."

 This is the most overlooked feature that makes your pants too loose or too tight.
 The wrong rise typically creates a gap at the back that can show your underwear when you sit down or bend.
 It can also sag a lot of excess fabric in the booty section that looks like you borrowed the pants.